simonmika/egmontmika.com/content/blog/share-a-meal.md

 date = "2015-09-15T06:39:19Z"
 image = "share a meal.png"
 +++
-*Hospitality is an expression of God’s character.*
+Hospitality is an expression of God’s character.

-God is welcoming, generous, nourishing, lavish, joyful… He is hospital.
-And this is what we communicate.
+Our Lord is a welcoming God.
+He is generous, nourishing, lavish, joyful…

+He is hospital.

+And this is what we are communicating to others when being hospital.
 It’s as easy as sharing a meal with a friend, a collegue, a neighbor, or a stranger.
 Or why not a beggar!
 God is indiscriminate.

 He is including.

-Your meal doesn’t have to be fancy.
-Don’t let it be exclusive; there is no need to impress.
+Your meal doesn’t have to be fancy; don’t let it be exclusive.
+There is no need to impress on anyone.
 Just share what you have, it may be abundant or little, a three-course dinner or a glas of water.
 Or a piece of chocolate or a banana.
-Just act according to the situation.
+Just act hospitable according to the situation.

-It’s not so much about the food itsself, but your attitude.
-It’s about what people sense when they are together with you.
+Actually, it’s not so much about the food, but about your attitude, what people sense when they are together with you.

-*An expression of grace.*
+Hospitality is an expression of grace.

-You give them an experience of being accepted, respected, appreciated and honored.
-A sense of belonging without having to qualify or defend themselves.
+You give people an experience of being accepted, respected, appreciated and honored.
+A sense of belonging without having to qualify or to argue.
 It breaks the power of fear and alienation and prejudice.

-*An expression of freedom.*
+It’s an expression of freedom.

-You create an environment free of control or accusations.
-Devoid of the need to impress or pretend.
+You create an environment of generosity, free from control and free from guilt and accusations.
+Also free from the need to impress and pretend.
 Allowing people to be who they are.
-Sharing your love.
+Giving them your love.

 Creating community.

-Creating an expression of how God is.
+Creating an experience of how God is.